-Vajrapani is one of the most venerated Buddhist gods that represents the Buddha’s power of wisdom.
-Additionally, Vajrapani is well known as the protector of the Buddha.
+Vajrapani represents the Buddha’s power of wisdom.
+Additionally, Vajrapani is one of the Buddhist guardian deities and also protector of the Buddha.

 Indeed, Vajrapani is believed to have protected the Buddha (Prince Siddhartha) during his renunciation and he also helped him escape from the palace.
-After his escape the Buddha would go on to became the founder of the Buddhist religion.
+After his escape, the Buddha would go on to became the founder of Buddhism.

 Vajrapani can take a peaceful, semi-wrathful or wrathful appearance.
-In Tibetan Buddhism, Vajrapani is considered to be one of the wrathful Tibetan gods.
-Additionally, he is often depicted alongside Manjushri and Chenrezig (Avalokitesvara).
+In Tibetan Buddhism, Buddhist guardian deities are wrathful and used as meditation deities.
+Additionally, Buddhist deities statues often include Vajrapani depicted alongside Manjushri and Avalokiteshvara.
 Collectively, they represent the Buddha’s wisdom, power and compassion.

 “Om Vajrasattva Hum”

-According to these Buddhist doctrines there are three forms (bodies) that Buddhas and accomplished Bodhisattvas can take.
-These 3 bodies are known as the Trikaya which consist of 1) Dharmakaya 2) Sambhogakaya and 3) Nirmanakaya.
+According to the Mahayana Buddhist texts there are three forms (bodies) that Buddhas and accomplished Bodhisattvas can take.
+These three bodies are known as the Trikaya which consist of Dharmakaya, Sambhogakaya and Nirmanakaya.
 The Dharmakaya is the body of truth, Sambhogakaya is the body of limitless form and the Nirmanakaya is the Buddha’s physical body as he would appear in the human realm.

-Vajrasattva is believed to be an embodiment of Sambhogakaya.
+Vajrasattva is believed to be an embodiment of Sambhogakaya that is used by the Primordial Buddha – Vajradhara.
 Theoretically, he can take any form imaginable.
 These forms can be something sublime such as a clear light manifestation.
 However, he can also appear as a one of the Buddhist guardian deities such as wrathful Vajrapani.
 Vajrasattva endeavors to appear in a manner which best appeals to his audience and his objective.

-Additionally, in Tibetan Buddhism he is considered to be one of the Tibetan gods capable of purifying karma.
-Vajrasattva rituals are believed to purify bad karma derived from broken samaya vows and even more overt commissions of the “5 acts with immediate retribution”.
-Vajrasattva has vowed to forgo enlightenment until those who have recited his mantra receive complete redemption from sin.
+In Tibetan Buddhism, Vajrasattva is considered to be one of the Tibetan gods capable of purifying karma.
+Additionally, Vajrasattva has vowed to forgo enlightenment until those who have recited his mantra receive complete redemption from sin.